aneldev/dyna-ts-react-module-boilerplate/README.md

 ## Link your modules easily

-In case that npm link doesn't work correctly this boilerplate offer a ready sync mechanism for such as cases.
+In case that npm link doesn't work correctly this boilerplate offers a ready sync mechanism for such as cases.

 0. Copy `./syncExternalsList.sample.js` to `./syncExternalsList.js` once only.
 1. Update the `./syncExternalsList.js` list with external apps you want to keep sync.
 2. Call `npm run sync-externals`

+If you use the Ubuntu shell of Win10, in the `./syncExternalsList.js` you can assign windows path prefixing them with the test `*tus*` _where stands for `to ubuntu shell`_.
+Example, check the 1st line of `./syncExternalsList.sample.js`.

 ## Bundle node_modules